Barry McKay Rare Books

 De Boekenmarkt.
 Aaldert & Tanya hold a massive range of materials and tools, &c for the binder; including lots of things you didn't know you wanted.
 They are also utterly charming and helpful

-Bookbinding Supplies Robert Cornwall’s bookbinding equipment is in use all over the world by National Libraries, Museums, Universities, Conservators and individual Binders.
-He makes presses and sewing frames individually in high quality kiln dried Beech –a joy to handle and use
+Robert Cornwall’s bookbinding equipment is in use all over the world by National Libraries, Museums, Universities, Conservators and individual Binders.
+He makes presses and sewing frames individually in high quality kiln dried Beech –a joy to handle and use.

 Griffen Mill Paper Griffen Mill makes a range of archival handmade papers designed to resemble handmade paper from past centuries.
 Papers are available in different weights & thicknesses.
 All Griffen Mill papers are made, one sheet at a time using traditional European techniques & fibres.